 The shares of Common Stock represented by all properly executed proxies received in time for the meeting will be voted in accordance with the directions given by the shareholders.
-If no instructions are given with respect to a properly executed Proxy timely received by us, the shares of Common Stock represented thereby will be voted (i) FOR each of the nominees named herein as directors, or their respective substitutes as may be appointed by the Board of Directors, (ii) FOR approval of the Amended and Restated 2004 Equity Incentive Plan, (iii) FOR ratification of the appointment of PricewaterhouseCoopers LLP as our Independent Registered Public Accounting Firm for the fiscal year ending August 29, 2013, (iv) FOR approval of a non-binding resolution to approve the compensation of our Named Executive Officers as described in the proxy statement; and (v) in the discretion of the proxy holders for such business which may properly come before the Annual Meeting.
+If no instructions are given with respect to a properly executed Proxy timely received by us, the shares of Common Stock represented thereby will be voted (i) FOR each of the nominees named herein as directors, or their respective substitutes as may be appointed by the Board of Directors, (ii) FOR approval of the Amended and Restated 2007 Equity Incentive Plan, (iii) FOR ratification of the appointment of PricewaterhouseCoopers LLP as our Independent Registered Public Accounting Firm for the fiscal year ending September 3, 2015, (iv) FOR approval of the amendment to our Restated Certificate of Incorporation, (v) FOR approval of the material terms of the performance goals under the Executive Officer Performance Incentive Plan, (vi) FOR approval of a non-binding resolution to approve the compensation of our Named Executive Officers as described in the proxy statement; and (vii) in the discretion of the proxy holders for such business which may properly come before the Annual Meeting.